sociomantic-tsunami/nessie-ui/src/CheckableGroup/README.md

 Component Description
 ---------------------

-A Nessie CheckableGroup wraps for a group of Nessie Checkboxes, Nessie Radios, etc. (and formats them as a HTML list).
+A Nessie CheckableGroup wraps for a group of Checkboxes, Radios, etc. (and formats them as a HTML list).

 Example Usage
 -------------